IanAWatson/LillyMol/docs/Workflows/aliphatic_rings.md

   }
 }
 ```
-And in the `4.qry` file there will be found instances of `[R0]`.
+And in the `4.qry` file there will be four instances of `[R0]`, etc..
 The
 interesting parts are the `substituent_no_match` directives.

-A 'substituent' is atoms bonded to the atoms matched by the smarts.
+A 'substituent' consists of atoms bonded to the atoms matched by the smarts.
+These atoms are not part of the atom matching, but can be examined in order
+to determine whether or not a match is generted.
 In
 this case substituents will be the atoms attached to the linker atoms.
 But note that a substituent is not a single atom, but a region of the
-molecule.
+molecule, a region defined by atoms not matched by the query, but attached
+to matched atoms.

 We have three `substituent_no_match` directives.
 That means that if
-this requirement is met, the whole query (smarts) does not match.
+any of these requirements is met, the whole query (smarts) does not match.
 We
 need separate `substituent_no_match` directives since if combined
 into one,
 ```